Continuous Quivers of Type A (IV) Continuous Mutation and Geometric Models of $\mathbf E$-clusters: Introduction

 \subsection{Future Work}

-There is still much to study about the space of mutations, including its topology.
-In the case of type $A$, while the exchange graph of an $A_n$ cluster structure is well-understood but this general setting for $\mathbf E$-clusters poses difficult question due to continuous mutations.
-We ask some questions specifically about $\mathbf E$-clusters at the end of Section \ref{sec:space of mutations}.
+The exchange graph of an $A_n$ cluster structure is well-understood but the space of mutations for $\mathbf E$-clusters poses difficult question due to continuous mutations (Section~\ref{sec:space of mutations}).
+However, preliminary calculations suggest the techniques to prove Theorem~\ref{thm:D} may be generalized to all continuous quivers $\ARS$ of type $A$ where $|S|<\infty$.

-Also because of the continuum, it is not clear exactly which $\mathbf E$-cluster theories for continuous type $A$ quivers are equivalent.
-There are some theories which can be shown to be isomorphic (see Remarks \ref{rmk:opposite cluster theories} and \ref{rmk:reversing cluster theories}) but the exact classification is still open.
-We provide two ideas for future work at the end of Section \ref{sec:cluster theory classification}.
+It is not yet clear which $\mathbf E$-cluster theories for continuous type $A$ quivers are equivalent.
+Some theories are shown to be isomorphic (see Propositions \ref{prop:opposite cluster theories} and \ref{prop:reversing cluster theories}) but the whole classification is still open (Section \ref{sec:cluster theory classification}).

-Finally, as this is the last part of the series entitled ``Continuous Quivers of Type $A$,'' the obvious question is ask is, ``What about other continuous types?''
-The next natural steps are continuous type $\widetilde{A}$ and $D$; each present their own complications to our constructions.
+The next question to ask is, ``What about continuous types other than $A$?''
+The next steps are continuous types $\widetilde{A}$ and $D$.
+Each present their own complications to our constructions.
 If one performs a similar constructions for continuous type $D$ then the resulting cluster theory should be similar to Igusa and Todorov's construction in \cite{IgusaTodorov0}.
+Preliminary work by the C.~Paquette, E.~Y{\i}ld{\i}r{\i}m, and the author show that continuous representations of type $D$ decompose similarly to representations of a $D_n$ quver.
+Also, Hanson and the author have proven that representations of $\widetilde{A}$ decompose analogously to representations of $\widetilde{A}_n$ \cite{HR20}.